Council of Governors

-Mrs Ann Curtis (Elsewhere in England)
+Dr David Aggett (Elsewhere in England)

-Mr Tim Howlett (Sutton and Merton)
+Shirley Chapman (Sutton and Merton)

-Dr Carol Joseph (Kensington and Chelsea)
+Debra Hoe (Kensington and Chelsea)

 Dr Jayne Wood (Doctor)

-Dr. Wood has been Clinical Lead for Palliative Care at The Royal Marsden since 2013 and was elected as Staff Governor for Doctors in July 2016.
-Dr Wood says: “I am committed to helping the Trust deliver the best service for its patients and providing the optimal environment for staff to work in.
+Dr. Jayne Wood, Clinical Lead Symptom Control & Palliative Care Team and recently appointed Divisional Medical Director for Cancer Services, was re-elected as Staff Governor for Doctors in May 2019.
+Dr. Wood says: “I am committed to helping the Trust deliver the best service for its patients and providing the optimal environment for staff to work in.
 The opportunity to join the Council of Governors was therefore a great chance to further this, along with being able to represent a link between the Board, staff and patients.”